Jeznar/GitRepo/Documentation/Work_Log.md

 22.06.15 **Wail** fixed to drain temp hp if present and include that info in the summary.

+22.06.14 **Guidance** fixed to expire on skill checks in addition to ability checks.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)